adamko-dev/dokkatoo/README.md

   dokkatoo(projects(":subproject-hello"))
   dokkatoo(projects(":subproject-world"))

-  // This is required at the moment, see https://github.com/adamko-dev/dokkatoo/issues/14 dokkatooPluginHtml(
+  // A dependency on all-modules-page-plugin is required at the moment, see https://github.com/adamko-dev/dokkatoo/issues/14
-    dokkatoo.versions.jetbrainsDokka.map { dokkaVersion ->
-      "org.jetbrains.dokka:all-modules-page-plugin:$dokkaVersion"
-    }
-  )
-}
+  // A version is not required, Dokkatoo will automatically add one. dokkatooPluginHtml("org.jetbrains.dokka:all-modules-page-plugin") }
 ```